-Forest Therapy Practitioner Training in Ireland 5-8 November 2020
+Forest Therapy Practitioner Training · IRELAND · 5-8 Nov 2020

 - How to get there

-- Integrating new skills to develop your life and career path.
+- Integrate new skills to develop your life and career path.

 - Learn about the clinical applications of forest therapy for specific populations.

-The first step 4 day intensive immersion.
-Immediately following this you begin your mandatory 3 months Mentored Practice.
-This is home based.
-After the 3 months you will receive your certification, once you have met the requirements for a competent guide.
+The first step of the pathway of the Forest Therapy Training and Certification (CPD) is a 4-day intensive immersion on-site.
+Immediately following this, you begin your mandatory 3-month Mentored Practice, which is home-based.
+After this period, once you have met the requirements to be a competent guide, you will receive your certification.
 This final Mentored Practice will enable you to integrate your learning into your work practice.

-4 days immersive training + 3 months Mentored Practice = Certification
+4 days of intensive immersion + 3 months of Mentored Practice = Certification

-1) 4 days immersion that consists of a combination of experiential and classroom style specific for Forest Therapy training path where you will learn:
+1) 4-day immersion on-site consisting of a combination of experiential and classroom style learning, specific to the Forest Therapy Training path, where you will learn about:

 - Workplace stress reduction and wellness programmes.